wyanzhao/boom-template/README.md

 # RISC-V BOOM Project Template

+**Disclaimer** Active development of the RISC-V BOOM Project Template is now located at https://github.com/riscv-boom/boom-template/

 This is a starter template for your own RISC-V BOOM project.

 [BOOM](https://github.com/ucb-bar/riscv-boom) is a superscalar, out-of-order